-- (p) land-sea file used in the analysis; - (q) definition of ocean basin masks used in the analysis.
+- one-degree unanalyzed seasonal mean minus objectively analyzed seasonal mean values at one standard level; - (k) land-sea file used in the analysis; - (l) definition of ocean basin masks used in the analysis.

-In addition, we present figures of the unanalyzed annual, seasonal, and monthly mean fields (input into the objective analysis) and the number of gridpoints within the influence regions for all standard levels listed above.
+In addition, we present figures of the unanalyzed annual and seasonal mean fields (input into the objective analysis) and the number of gridpoints within the influence regions for all standard levels listed above.